rtyley/delete-old-snyk-files/README.md

 ### GitHub App for a single user account

-GitHub defines a [url-format](https://docs.github.com/en/apps/sharing-github-apps/registering-a-github-app-using-url-parameters) for helping create GitHub Apps wih specified permissions.
+GitHub defines a [url-format](https://docs.github.com/en/apps/sharing-github-apps/registering-a-github-app-using-url-parameters) for helping create GitHub Apps with specified permissions.
 You can just click this link to get taken to a pre-filled page to create the new GitHub App - you'll just need to customise the app name:

 https://github.com/settings/apps/new?name=delete-old-snyk-files&url=https://github.com/rtyley/delete-old-snyk-files&public=false&workflows=write&single_file=write&single_file_name=.github/workflows/snyk.yml&webhook_active=false